dgcamacho/so2021-tutorial/exercise1/sheet1.md

 ## Exercise 1 (Introduction to Git)
 This exercise serves as an introduction to [Git](https://www.git-scm.com/) and [GitLab](https://gitlab.mn.tu-dresden.de).
 Please perform the following tasks in a private repository.
 Below the lists of tasks is a list of Git commands that might be useful.
+If you do not have a GitLab account on [gitlab.mn.tu-dresden.de](https://gitlab.mn.tu-dresden.de), please register yourself on [gitlab.com](https://gitlab.com) and work in a private repository there.

-Perform the following tasks, and document which Git command you have used, briefly describing its purpose:
+Perform the following tasks and document which Git command you have used briefly describing its purpose:
 - Create a new folder on your computer, and *initialize* a new Git repository inside.
-- Put a text file into the repository (its contents don't matter, you could take one of the source files of the lecture), *add* it to the files tracked by Git, and *commit* your changes to the repository, using a meaningful commit message.
+- Put a text file into the repository (its contents doesn't matter, you could take one of the source files of the lecture), *add* it to the files tracked by Git, and *commit* your changes to the repository, using a meaningful commit message.
 - Check that your commit was successful by reading the *log* file, and take a look at the status of